NotBela/PlayerSniperPlaylistCreator/README.md

 Simply use the ingame GUI to select a player to generate a playlist for, and generate a playlist!

 # Playlist settings
-- Include Unplayed
+- Include Unplayed:
   Include maps that you have not played but the target has.
 Disabled by default.
-- Ranked Only
+- Ranked Only:
   Exlude maps that are not ranked on scoresaber.
 Enabled by default.
 - Playlist Order
     - Target Highest: Sorts the playlist with the target's highest scores first.
 Selected by default.